The1TrueJoe/Database-Case-Studies/Old_Time_Movie_Rentals/applications/backend-api/README.md

 # Backend API

+API that serves data to the frontend webserver

 ## Structure
 - ```/``` Root Directory (Displays a hello message)
     - ```/required_queries/<query_number>/<visualization_type>``` Displays queries required by the assignment